Skin cancer can be treated with more success if it’s found early. The way to find

 of skin cancer.
 You have an increased risk if you have had skin cancer before, have

-a family history of skin cancer, or have a weakened immune system.
+a family history of skin cancer, or have a weak immune system.

-Your doctor can check you for signs of skin cancer as part of your regular health
+Your healthcare provider can check you for signs of skin cancer as part of your regular

-exams.
+health exams.
 Or you can see a dermatologist.
-This is a doctor who specializes in diseases
+This is a doctor who specializes in

-of the skin.
-The American Academy of Dermatology (AAD) also provides free skin exams
+diseases of the skin.
+The American Academy of Dermatology (AAD) also provides free

-at certain times of the year.
-Doctors who are part of this program do not make a diagnosis,
+skin exams at certain times of the year.
+Healthcare providers who are part of this

 free skin exams.